robinrendle/aeve/content/draft.md

 															- 4 -

 Aeve was saving the world.
-Well, that’s the impression she gave her family whenever they smirked at her vocabulary, words she’d casually drop into a conversation like 'graminoid', 'forb' or ‘genetic mutation’.
-It was far easier to say that her job was saving the planet than it was to have to describe precisely what that involved.
+Well, that’s the impression she gave her family whenever they smirked at her vocabulary, when she’d casually drop words into a conversation like 'graminoid', 'forb' or ‘genetic mutation’.
+It was far easier to pretend that her job was saving the planet than it was to have to describe precisely what was involved.

-She often found it difficult and stressful to communicate with people that weren’t biologists, for people that had never heard of the Sahel, for folks that couldn’t tell their forbs from their graminoids or point to the capital of Ethiopia on a map of the world.
+She often found it difficult and sometimes even stressful to communicate with people that weren’t biologists, for people that had never heard of the Sahel, for folks that couldn’t tell their forbs from their graminoids or point to the capital of Ethiopia on a map of the world.

-“Hi,” she’d often begin struggling, flailing, desperately hoping to explain during a party at a friend’s place or on date what it was *precisely* that she did for a living.
+“Hi,” she’d often begin struggling, flailing, desperately hoping to explain during a party at a friend’s place or on a date.
+What was it *precisely* that she did for a living?

-“I’m a genetic scientist and I build plants for a living.”
+“I’m a genetic scientist and so, well, I build plants for a living.”
 That was the simplest way she could describe things.
-Date guy would usually get a minus point if he let this vague, immediate answer fulfil his curiosity.
+Date-guy would usually get a minus point if he let this vague, immediate answer fulfil his curiosity.

 “Most of my time is spent at seed banks, like the one at Kew Gardens just around the corner.
-I research the genetic structure of the million or so plants that they archive and with this information I try to fix really interesting problems.
-Mostly these are agricultural issues and lately I’ve been working with an international research team from Europe and Asia.”
+I research the genetic structures of the million or so plants that they archive and, with this information, I try to solve really interesting problems.
+Mostly these are agricultural issues and lately I’ve been working with an international research team from Africa, Europe and Asia.”

-This was the key moment for the date guy, because it’s here where Aeve would be propelled by her own excitement to share her curiosity – about plants and ecosystems, about fossilised vegetation in different parts of the world, about foreign habitats, sustainability and genetics.
+This was the key moment for date-guy, because it’s here where Aeve would be inextricably propelled by her own excitement.
+Her curiosity in the field was boundless; she’d happily talk about plants and ecosystems, fossilised vegetation in different parts of the world, foreign habitats, environmental sustainability and the moral arguments challenging her work in genetics.

 Aeve: “Have you ever heard of the Sahel?”